If at first you don’t succeed... try us instead!

 5. Choose a tool that can make feedback easy for you

-Technology helps when it comes to collecting employee feedback.
+Technology helps when it comes to employee surveys.
 We’re making it easy for businesses to collect employee feedback and make it part of their business.

 Here’s just a few ways we’re helping:

-- A straightforward dashboard that updates with your feedback as it’s coming in
+• A straightforward dashboard that updates with your employe survey responses in real time